Read it now:

 You can pick up a physical READ 2020 plan (also acts as a bookmark!), or even easier – download the Park Church app and read it right on your phone from wherever you are.

-As you’re reading this month, try asking these questions:
+As you’re reading the bible, try asking these questions:

 Here’s some basics of bible reading that you might find helpful: